NixOS/rfcs/rfcs/0000-plan-dynanism.md

 1. Derivation outputs can be valid derivations:

-   1. Allow derivation outputs to be content addressed with the "text hashing" scheme.
+   1. Allow derivation outputs to be content addressed in the same manner as drv files.
+      (The little-exposed name for this is "text" content addressing).

    2. Lift the restriction barring derivations output paths from ending in `.drv` if they are so content-addressed